We support the healthy development of children and youth, while stabilizing their families to build stronger communities.

 A Message From Our President And CEO

-Foster Care: According to Kids Count, Nationally, more than 25,000 youth are in foster care annually.
-13,700 youth are in foster care in PA and approximately 4,300 in Philadelphia.
-53% of youth ages 14+ are in foster care because of behavioral health issues in PA (30% nationally).
+Foster Care: Nationally, more than 25,000 youth are in foster care annually.
+In Pennsylvania, 13,700 youth are in foster care, with approximately 4,300 in Philadelphia.
+Behavioral health issues account for 53% of foster care placements for youth aged 14+ in PA, compared to 30% nationally.
+Nearly half of homeless youth have been in foster care (National Institute of Health).
+(In 2023, youth homelessness in the city increased by 5.2% from 2022 (.

 I am honored to lead Northern on this journey.